Shipping seems simple at first. You pick the order, package it, and send it out. That’s it.

 It’s the use of domestic postal services, typically in public ownership, instead of private delivery networks that allows consolidators to provide significantly lower rates.
 It’s not unusual for sellers to report savings of thousands a dollars a month by switching to a consolidator for their international shipments.

-Parcel consolidators are listed in the Web Retailer directory, and include smaller companies which specialize in this area like Globegistics and IBC, as well as multinational logistics companies like Asendia and DHL.
+Shipping consolidators are listed in the Web Retailer directory, and include smaller companies which specialize in this area like Globegistics and IBC, as well as multinational logistics companies like Asendia and DHL.

 Dale Ridings again: